dataviz-sp18/fp-rodrigovaldes/README.md

 # How to visualize the final product?

-Please clone the repository in your computer and open Ties.html
+Please clone the repository in your computer and open Ties.html (the shiny server have some issues that I was not able to solve for the moment –after many many hours of trying–.
+Sorry for the hassle).

 Unfortunately, the data used here is proprietary.
 Then, please contact me if you run into reproducibility issues.